 Similarly, failure on the part of a private party or government agency to design safe roads or adequately maintain them can cause accidents.
 Hazardous road conditions that may result in negligence on the party of the person or entity responsible for the road include potholes, inadequate drainage, missing or inadequate signs, overgrown vegetation, and inadequate lighting.
 When these hazards result in accidents, however, the law typically gives victims much shorter time periods in which to file claims.
 Consequently, anyone hurt in an accident caused by a hazardous road condition should speak to a lawyer immediately.

-Accidents resulting from unreasonably dangerous roads or vehicle defects often involve single vehicles, but people hurt in single vehicle accidents often do not even think that someone else could have caused their crashes.
-For this reason, talk to a lawyer after any accident, because failing to recognize the cause of an accident within a certain amount of time could result in the inability to recover compensation for your losses.
+Accidents resulting from unreasonably dangerous roads or vehicle defects often involve single vehicles, but people hurt in single-vehicle accidents often do not even think that someone else could have caused their crashes.
+For this reason, talk to a lawyer after an accident, because failing to recognize the cause of an accident within a certain amount of time could result in the inability to recover compensation for your losses.
 Keep in mind that because we offer free consultations, you risk nothing by reviewing the facts of your case with an attorney—but doing so could result in you obtaining significant compensation.

-Protecting Your Rights After an Indianapolis Car Accident People who car accidents hurt may experience significant losses, both economic and noneconomic.
+People who car accidents hurt may experience significant losses, both economic and noneconomic.
 These tend to include medical expenses, vehicle repairs, pain and suffering, lost income, and lost quality of life, just to name a few.
 In many instances, these losses can continue accruing for years, particularly in cases in which victims cannot return to the work they did before their accidents or if they require ongoing medical care.
 In accident cases involving catastrophic injuries like traumatic brain injuries or spinal cord injuries, the compensation victims obtain can rise well into the millions of dollars.